Luz/teensy-gamepad/README.md

-# guitar
+# teensy-gampad
-Use of a Teensy 2.0 to create a USB-Keyboard.
+Use of a Teensy 2.0 to create a USB-gamepad.

 Initially this was thought to be to play frets on fire, but then the code was used to create a normal gamepad (without guitar style).